- Former steering committee member of the now-defunct Jews for a Just Peace

 In March 2002 Aberle said that while “Israel has the right to exist and endure,” “the Palestinian people” likewise “have the right to live in peace and security and to establish their own viable independent state in the whole of the West Bank and Gaza Strip should they so wish.”
 “The most urgent obstacle to peace,” he elaborated, “has been and remains Israel’s ongoing occupation of the West Bank and Gaza Strip and the consequent oppression of the Palestinians.”
 “Occupation is violence,” declared Aberle, “and this occupation must end before there can be any hope of a true and lasting peace.”

-Aberle steadfastly supports the Palestinian people's “Right of Return” to Israel.
-For details on the Right of Return and its implications for Israel's survival as a nation, click here.
+Aberle steadfastly supports the Palestinian people’s “Right of Return” to Israel.

 In October 2006 Aberle spent a week participating in a study tour of the West Bank, coordinated by the Israeli Committee Against House Demolitions (ICAHD); the tour placed heavy emphasis on Israel’s alleged abuses against the Palestinian people.